Your Horse, Your Horsemanship

 "Feel" can seem elusive.
 It does not need to be!

 I can help you develop and enjoy "Feel" in a way that bridges from your existing background, adds to that value, and prepares you to make the most of the real key: your creativity.
-I invite you to come and enjoy the feel of a better connection today.
+I invite you to come and enjoy a true Clarity of Connection with your horse today.

 I started riding as a child in France, where much importance was assigned to light, steady hands that held precise meaning and a fluid, yet secure seat – indeed this was put to the test as we galloped bareback along the firebreakers in the forest of Maisons Laffitte!
 I was awarded my Premier Degré (with Fédération Française de Sports Equestres) at age 11, and started event-riding my 12.1hh Welsh pony, Roana.
 Riding in the breed performance championships at Fontainebleau, and at the Salon du Cheval in Paris were also highlights.